Smart water disinfection project

 Primary Investigator Benito J. Mariñas reports several technical advances in 2017-18, including:

-- Ultraviolet (UV) irradiation at three wavelength ranges —assessed with peak emissions at 224, 254 and 280 nanometers — helped destroy the effects of human adenovirus E1A, a waterborne virus that causes respiratory and other illnesses, by disrupting hexon mRNA transcription, and DNA replication, but for each wavelength range different mechanisms seemed to drive these inhibitions.
+- Ultraviolet (UV) irradiation at three wavelength ranges —assessed with peak emissions at 224, 254 and 280 nanometers — helped destroy the effects of human adenovirus E1A, a waterborne virus that causes respiratory and other illnesses.
+The UV treatments disrupted hexon mRNA transcription, and DNA replication, but for each wavelength range different mechanisms seemed to drive these inhibitions.

 - UV224 had little effect on the genome integrity after UV exposure but caused a structural modification of the capsid that might disrupt genome delivery into the host cell nucleus.